ersanchez/notes/git-without-github.md

 ### Task: Clone the `git` Repository into a Bare Repository

-Next we move up one level in the directory tree.
+On the server, next we move up one level in the directory tree.

     $ cd /home/alice